Cook smarter

 Can I use a knife instead of a bench scraper?

 For cutting dough, a sharp knife works in a pinch, but it drags and tears more than a bench scraper.
-For scooping, transferring, and cleaning — the tasks where a bench scraper really shines — a knife is not a good substitute.
+For scooping, transferring, and cleaning, a knife isn't a good substitute.
 The bench scraper's flat, wide blade is designed for these jobs.

 Do I need both metal and plastic?